Kate Matarese

 What’s my non-negotiable when it comes to taking care of my own mental health?

-For my own mental health, I know that balance is Important.
+For my own mental health, I know that balance is important.
 This means time for exercise, relaxation, family, friends, good food and fun!

 My life motto: